1964 Cal State Los Angeles Diablos football team

+Senior quarterback Dunn Marteen led the team in rushing (703 yards on 108 carries), passing (34 of 56 passes for 494 yards, seven touchdowns and one interception), total offense (1,197 yards), and scoring (104 points on 11 touchdowns, 32 extra point kicks, and three two-point conversions).

 Schedule

 Key personnel

 Coach Beatty led the Diablos to three consecutive CCAA championships and a 25–2 record from 1963 to 1965.
 He was selected as one of the inaugural inductees to the Cal State Los Angeles Hall of Fame when it was created in 1985.

 The 1964 team was led by quarterback Dunn Marteen, an ex-Marine who was a junior college All-American at Santa Ana Junior College.
 Tackle Walter Johnson, a transfer from New Mexico State, starred on both offense and defense.
-Johnson was selected by the Cleveland Browns in the second round (27th overall pick) of the 1965 NFL Draft and played 13 seasons in the NFL.
+Johnson was selected by the Cleveland Browns in the second round (27th overall pick) of the 1965 NFL draft and played 13 seasons in the NFL.

 The Diablos dominated the 1964 All-CCAA football team with nine players receiving first-team honors: Marteen; Johnson (the only player named to both the defensive and offensive units); fullback Art Robinson; halfback Ray Jones; offensive tackle Don Davis; defensive end Walt Thurmond; linebacker Bernie Christian; and defensive backs Jesse Willard and George Youngblood.

 Players in the NFL

-The following Cal State Los Angeles players were selected in the 1965 NFL Draft.
+The following Cal State Los Angeles players were selected in the 1965 NFL draft.